Alba Plena Camellia

 One of the oldest and finest Camellia varieties.
 Medium, pure white, formal double blooms.
 Flowers contrast well with the glossy, dark green foliage.
 A prized plant of the milder regions of the U.S. Mid to late season bloomer Evergreen.

-- OverviewLight Needs:Filtered sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing 6 to 8 ft. tall and wide.
+- OverviewLight Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Moderate growing 6 to 8 ft. tall and wide.
 Larger with age.

 - History & LoreHistory:Camellias are closely related to the tea camellia that gives its family the name, Theaceae.
 The genus was named for a Jesuit missionary, Georg Kamel, who first cultivated these plants in the Philippine islands in the 17th century.
 However, Camellia japonica is native to Japan, Korea and Taiwan, imported into the Philippines long before Kamel's time.
 The plants did not bloom in England until 1815 with Alba Plena among the earliest cultivars that may have arrived at Kew in its original form or was among the early crosses.
 It remains the gold standard for all double white camellias and has stood the test of time.
 Red camellias are a symbol of wealth and white Camellias signify loveliness.
 Camellias represent longevity and faithfulness and have long been a primary floral component in Asian weddings.